-This time I want to show you how to join several tubular pieces, such as fingers, so that you can easily start from them, giving rise to many other parts of your amigurumis.
+People, animals, objects… when designing an amigurumi, everything has a place with a little imagination and some basic ideas.
+On this occasion I want to teach you how to join several tubular pieces such as, for example, how to crochet the union of the fingers of our Amigurumis, so that you can easily start from them giving rise to many other parts of your amigurumis.

 As an example we are going to join 3 pieces, but you can join much more.
 Just keep in mind that it is a linear union, that is, each piece will be next to another and at the same level.